UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - backlight:
     - `backlight.strategy { functional | constantRgb | perKeyRgb }` sets backlight strategy.
-    - `backlight.constantRgb.rgb NUMBER NUMBER NUMBER` allows setting custom constant colour for entire keyboard.
+    - `backlight.constantRgb.rgb INT INT INT` allows setting custom constant colour for entire keyboard.
 E.g.: `set backlight.strategy constantRgb; set backlight.constantRgb.rgb 255 0 0` to make entire keyboard shine red.
-    - `backlight.keyRgb.LAYERID.KEYID NUMBER NUMBER NUMBER` allows overriding color of the key.
+    - `backlight.keyRgb.LAYERID.KEYID INT INT INT` allows overriding color of the key.
 This override will last until reload of keymap and will apply to all backlight strategies.

 - general led configuration:
-    - `leds.enabled BOOLEAN` turns on/off all keyboard leds: i.e., backlight, indicator leds, segment display
+    - `leds.enabled BOOL` turns on/off all keyboard leds: i.e., backlight, indicator leds, segment display
     - `leds.brightness <0-1 multiple of default (FLOAT)>` allows scaling default brightness.
 E.g., `0.5` will dim entire keyboard to half of the default values that are configured in Agent
-    - `leds.fadeTimeout <seconds to fade after (NUMBER)>` will turn off leds after configured interval.
+    - `leds.fadeTimeout <seconds to fade after (INT)>` will turn off leds after configured interval.

 - modifier layer triggers:
     - `set modifierLayerTriggers.{shift|alt|super|ctrl} {left|right|both}` controls whether modifier layers are triggered by left or right or either of the modifiers.

 ### Argument parsing rules:

-- `NUMBER` is parsed as a 32 bit signed integer and then assigned into the target variable.
+- `INT` is parsed as a 32 bit signed integer and then assigned into the target variable.
 However, the target variable is often only 8 or 16 bit unsigned.
-If a number is prefixed with '#', it is interpretted as a register address (index).
-If a number is prefixed with '@', current macro index is added to the final value. `#key` returns activation key's hardware id.
-If prefixed with `%`, returns keyid of nth press event in the postponer queue (e.g., `%0` returns `KEYID` of first key which is postponed but not yet activated).
+- `EXPRESSION` / variables - all numeric/boolean arguments also accept arbitrary expressions.
+These have to be enclosed in parentheses.
+  - Following operators are accepted:
+    - `+,-,*,/,%` - addition, subtraction, multiplication, division and modulo
+    - `min(),max()` - minimum, maximum, e.g. `min($a, 2, 3, 4)`
+    - `<,<=,>,>=` - less than, less or equal, greater than, greater or equal
+    - `==,!=` - equals, not equals
+    - `!` - unary boolean negation
+  - Following special identifiers are supported:
+    - `$thisKeyId` which stands for keyid of the key which activated the macro.
+    - `$keyId.<keyId abbreviation>` which stands for keyid of the key which activated the macro.
+    - `$currentAddress` which stands for address of the command in which it is found.
+    - `$queuedKeyId.<index (NUMBER)>` which stands for a zero-indexed position in postponer's queue.
 - `KEYMAPID` - is assumed to be 3 characters long abbreviation of a keymap.
-- `MACROID` - macro slot identifier is either a number or a single ascii character (interpretted as a one-byte value). `#key` can be used so that the same macro refers to different slots when assigned to different keys.
+- `MACROID` - macro slot identifier is either a number or a single ascii character (interpretted as a one-byte value). `$thisKeyId` can be used so that the same macro refers to different slots when assigned to different keys.
 - `register index` is an integer in the appropriate range, used as an index to the register array.
 - `custom text` is an arbitrary text starting on next non-space character and ending at the end of the text action.
 (Yes, this should be refactored in the future.)
 - `KEYID` is a numeric id obtained by `resolveNextKeyId` macro.
 It can also be constructed manually, as an index (starting at zero) added to an offset of `64*slotid`.
 This means that starting offsets are: